InterExchange Camp USA Fees and Stipends

 U.S. Embassy Fee — The U.S. Embassy charges each participant a fee for processing the J-1 Visa.
 This fee varies country by country, and is approximately $160.

-Insurance — InterExchange Camp USA will provide insurance during the program dates listed on the DS-2019.
-Additional insurance can be purchased for $45 per month for travel during the 30 day grace period.
+Additional Insurance for Travel Periods — InterExchange Camp USA will provide insurance during the program dates listed on the DS-2019.
+Additional insurance or upgrading insurance plans can be purchased for for travel during the 30 day grace period.

-Medical Report — Participants must cover the cost of a valid medical report.
+Medical Report — Participants must cover the cost of a valid medical report if required by the camp.

 Background Check — Participants must cover the cost of a valid background check.